sagemathinc/cocalc-doc/source/howto/export-timetravel.rst

 Export TimeTravel History
 =============================

-It may be useful to get the history of all edits to a given file.
+It may be useful to get the history of all edits to a given file shown in :doc:`TimeTravel <../time-travel>`.
 One example might be a project in which students collaborate, where individual contributions to a team effort need to be documented.

-There are three ways to export TimeTravel information.
+There are three ways to export :doc:`TimeTravel <../time-travel>` information.

 .. contents::
    :local: